xunxdd/cwv-dash/src/content/blog/avoid-react-clone-element.md

 ## Why we should avoid `React.cloneElement`

-- Using cloneElement is uncommon and can lead to fragile code
+- `cloneElement` is fragile
-- Performance: Cloning an element creates a new element, which could have performance implications if done excessively or unnecessarily.
+- Performance: Cloning an element creates a new element, which could have performance implications
-- Readability and maintainability: Using React.cloneElement can make the code harder to understand and maintain, especially for developers who are not familiar with it.
-It's not immediately clear where the props of the cloned element are coming from, which can lead to confusion.
+- Readability and maintainability: Using `React.cloneElement` can make the code harder to understand and maintain.

 ## A sample replacement `React.cloneElement`